-- 1. Locate the circuit board. - 2.
-Press the "mode button" six times quickly, press a 7th time and hold for approximately 5 seconds.
-The red and green LED lights will begin to flash, confirming the override mode. - 3.
-Release mode button. - 4.
-Back inside coach, use the normal slide control switch to retract the room. - 5.
-Unplug both motors from circuit board.
-This releases the motor brake. - 6.
-Push or pull slide room in as desired; Larger rooms may require several people to push.
-Keep both sides relatively even. - 7.
+- Unplug both motors from circuit board.
+This releases the motor brake - 2.
+Push or pull slide room in as desired.
+Larger rooms may require several people to push.
+Keep both sides relatively even. - 3.
 When room is completely in, plug both motors back into the module board.
-This will apply brake control for road travel. - 8.
-The room must be travel locked to keep room in during travel time.
+This will apply brake control for road travel. - The room must be travel locked to keep room in during travel time.